 And third, why is it so difficult for her to change her identity from victim to SURVIVOR?

-Who is the Domestic Abuse Target?
+What Kind of Woman is the Domestic Abuse Target?

 The average person on the street thinks a domestic abuse target is a pushover.
 Spineless.
 Weak.
 Coward.
 Can’t stand up for herself.
 Doesn’t “handle” her man the right way.
 Has little self-esteem.